HomeSpan/HomeSpan/docs/CLI.md

 * **L** \<level\> - change the Log Level setting to \<level\>
   * This command is used to set the Log Level, which controls the level of diagnostic messages output by HomeSpan.
 Valid values are:

-    * 0, for minimal diagnostics
+    * 0 (minimal diagnostics),
-    * 1, for all diagnostics
+    * 1 (all diagnostics), and
-    * 2, for all diagnostics plus a real-time output of all HAP data received from, and transmitted to, HomeKit Controllers
+    * 2 (all diagnostics plus a real-time output of all HAP communication between HomeSpan and any connected HomeKit Controllers).

   ---

 [↩️](README.md) Back to the Welcome page